Miss Earth Venezuela 2005

-Miss Earth Venezuela 2005 (Spanish: Miss Sambil Models Venezuela 2005) was the first Miss Earth Venezuela pageant.
-It was held at the Hard Rock Cafe Caracas in Caracas, Venezuela on June 1, 2005.
+Miss Earth Venezuela 2005 (Spanish: Miss Sambil Models Venezuela 2005) was the inaugural Miss Earth Venezuela pageant.
+It was held at the Hard Rock Cafe in Caracas, Venezuela on June 1, 2005.

 At the end of the event, María Julia Álvarez crowned Alexandra Braun of Caracas as Miss Earth Venezuela 2005.
 She represented Venezuela at the Miss Earth 2005 where she won the first crown for the country.
 She also won the special prize Best in Swimsuit.

 Background

-Initially, since 2001, Venezuelan representatives to Miss Earth were appointed by independent franchisors.
+Since 2001, Venezuelan representatives to Miss Earth were appointed by independent franchisors.
 Miss Earth Venezuela title was first given by Sambil Model Organization in 2005.

 Pageant

 Selection committee

-The judges for Miss Earth Venezuela include:
+The judges for Miss Earth Venezuela included: